Caregiver, are you having difficulty finding anything special about daily life?

+What about you?
+Please let us know how you make mundane days special.
 I would love to hear the names people have chosen for their cars, or hear how you combined both Absurdity Day and Beautiful Day into one day.
 Perhaps, you can make today absurdly beautiful!

 Caregiver, what is something you can do today to make today special?

 If you would like to read more about struggles, anxiety, chaos, how to handle stress, and much more, please look around the menu and categories.

 Do you know someone who could benefit from today’s post?
 Please share the post on your Facebook, Pinterest, LinkedIn, and other social media via the social share buttons we have included for your convenience.